zbynekdrlik/abl-touchosc/rules/touchosc-lua-rules.md

 local groups = root:findAllByProperty("tag", "trackGroup", true)

 -- ⚠️ No findAllByName() method exists!
+-- ⚠️ Controls can be in pagers - always use recursive search (true)
 ```

 ## 8. OSC Receive Patterns Must Be Set in UI